masher92/footfall/MelbourneAnalysis/ChoosingFeatures.md

 Used K means clustering to group the features.
 This study has produced three distinct clusters of retail micro-locations which vary in terms of their function and morphology: chain and comparison retail micro-locations [CCR], business and independent micro-locations [BI], and value-orientated convenience retail micro-locations [VOCR].

-Does lighting affect pedestrian flows?
-A pilot study in Lund, Market Harborough and Dublin.
-Analyses differences in footfall before and after the clocks change, and also how the provision of lighting affects this.
+Analyses differences in footfall before and after the clocks change, and also how the provision of lighting affects this.<sup>5</sup>
 ### References
 <sup>1</sup> https://www.livingstreets.org.uk/media/3890/pedestrian-pound-2018.pdf)
 <sup>2</sup>https://www.melbourne.vic.gov.au/building-and-development/urban-planning/city-wide-strategies-research/Pages/places-for-people.aspx
 <sup>3</sup>https://www.melbourne.vic.gov.au/SiteCollectionDocuments/places-for-people-2015.pdf
+<sup>4</sup>https://link.springer.com/article/10.1007/s12061-021-09396-1 -- Archetypes of Footfall Context: Quantifying Temporal Variations in Retail Footfall in relation to Micro-Location Characteristics
+<sup>5</sup>Does lighting affect pedestrian flows?
+A pilot study in Lund, Market Harborough and Dublin.